l7mp/stunner/cmd/stunnerctl/README.md

 ## Last resort

-You can use `kubectl port-forward` to load or watch STUNner configs manually.
+You can also use `kubectl port-forward` to load or watch STUNner configs manually.
 Open a port-forwarded connection to the STUNner gateway operator:

 ``` console